FEUP-LEIC-ES-2023-24/2LEIC03T3/README.md

 - Notes on the Sprint Retrospective:

 We implemented what we had planned and are satisfied with what we did and how we worked as a team.
 What can be improved is the creation of acceptance, unit and integration tests to verify the product increment's correct operation.
+We plan to allocate more time to this task to solve the problem.

 ### Sprint 3